 Image Credit: The Pink Hotel | Supplied

-If the 'gram-worthy factor rates highly on your list of pros when looking for Gold Coast accomodation, then we've found the ultimate digs for you.
+If the 'gram-worthy factor rates highly on your list of pros when looking for Gold Coast accomodation, then I've found the ultimate digs for you.
 Located on uber-cool Cooly beach, you can't miss this candy-pink hue hotel.
 The Pink Hotel boasts 17 stunning rooms, six of which are luxury suites each with its own identity.
 They're a mix of rockstar and retro-chic with a subtle touch of Scandi.
 Expect bright pops of colour mixed with dusty jewel tones.

 There’s fur throws, velvet rugs, custom neon-lit poetry by Coco Loberg and Smeg fridges stocked with Young Henry’s beers.
 When you’re ready to catch some rays, head on upstairs to the rooftop where cabana beds await you, oh and some of the most incredible views of the coastline.
 Thirsty?
 Their rooftop bar Santeria will keep you refreshed with cocktails aplenty.
-Our top pick for the Gold Coast’s most Instagrammable hotel.

 Book here.